Vsetín: Transport

+The I/57 road (the section from Nový Jičín to the Czech-Slovak border in Brumov-Bylnice) runs through the town.
+The I/69 road splits from it and connects Vsetín with Vizovice.

+Vsetín is located on the major railway line Prague–Púchov.
+It is also the start of lines to Hranice, Velké Karlovice and Střelná.

 Culture

 Vsetín lies in the cultural region of Moravian Wallachia.
 The folk culture has been kept alive by Wallachian song and dance groups for many decades.

-In the summer of 1949 Wallachian towns and municipalities organized an important local exhibition called Wallachia at Work.
-Since 1999 that exhibition has been commemorated by organizing a week-long multi-genre festival called Valašské záření ("Wallachian Shining").
+In the summer of 1949, Wallachian towns and municipalities organized an important local exhibition called Wallachia at Work.
+Since 1999, that exhibition has been commemorated by organizing a multi-genre festival called Valašské záření ('Wallachian shining').

 Sport

 The town is home to VHK Vsetín, throughout the 1990s the most successful ice hockey team in the country, winning the National League six times.
-However, as of 2020, the VHK Vsetín plays in the second tier of Czech ice hockey competition.
+However, the team was disbanded in 2007 and re-established in 2008 in the third tier.
+Since 2017, the club has been plying in the second tier of the Czech ice hockey competition.

 Sights

 The historical centre is formed by Horní Square and its surroundings.
 On the square is located several monuments, including Vsetín Castle, Old Town Hall and New Town Hall.

 The Vsetín Castle with its high tower is the main landmark of the town and the oldest historical building.
 The Renaissance castle was built between 1600 and 1610 on the site of the old fortress.
 In 1708, it was destroyed by a fire and was rebuilt several times.
 The current Neoclassical appearance of the castle is from the reconstruction in 1833–1834.
 In the 20th century, the castle served as the seat of various institutions and was damaged.
 After repairs, it was opened to the public in 1975 and still serves as a major regional cultural and social centre.
 It houses the Regional Museum of Moravian Wallachia, which was founded in 1924.

 The Old Town Hall was built in 1720–1721.
 It was rebuilt in 1850 and the tower was added.
 Today the house serves as a gallery and ceremonial hall.
 The New Town Hall was built in the Neorenaissance style in 1898–1899 and today houses a hotel.

 The Church of the Assumption of the Virgin Mary is an atypical Baroque church building from the end of the 17th century.
 It was originally built as a castle for Count Jiří Illésházy, who dedicated the unfinished construction to the Catholic Church, after the old wooden church was burned down in 1683.
 It was consecrated in 1689.
 During alterations in the 19th century, the church tower was finished with an onion-shaped dome with three new bells.